 of Visual Arts is hereinafter referred to as “the company.”

-The policy is intended to provide guidelines for deploying and securing direct connections to third
+The policy is intended to provide guidelines for deploying and securing direct connections to third parties.

 The scope of this policy covers all direct connections to the company’s network from non-company owned networks.
-This policy excludes remote access and Virtual Private Network (VPN) access, which are covered in
+This policy excludes remote access and Virtual Private Network (VPN) access, which are covered in separate policies.

-Use of Third Party Connections
+4.1 Use of Third Party Connections

 4.2 Security of Third Party Access

 Third party connections require additional scrutiny.
 The following statements will govern these connections:

 • Connections to third parties must use a firewall or Access Control List (ACL) to separate the company’s network from the third party’s network.

 • Third parties will be provided only the minimum access necessary to perform the function requiring access.
-If possible this should include time-of-day restrictions to limit access to only the hours when such access is
+If possible this should include time-of-day restrictions to limit access to only the hours when such access is required.

-requiring third party access should be placed in a public network segment or demilitarized zone (DMZ) in order to protect internal network resources.
+• Wherever possible, systems requiring third party access should be placed in a public network segment or demilitarized zone (DMZ) in order to protect internal network resources.

 4.3 Restricting Third Party Access

 Best practices for a third party connection require that the link be held to higher security standards than an intra-company connection.
 As such, the third party must agree to:

-company’s network to only those users that have a legitimate business need for access.
+• Restrict access to the company’s network to only those users that have a legitimate business need for access.

 • Provide the company with the names and any other requested information about individuals that will have access to the connection.
 The company reserves the right to approve or deny this access based on its risk assessment of the connection.

 • Supply the company with on-hours and off-hours contact information for the person or persons responsible for the connection.

 4.4 Auditing of Connections

 In order to ensure that third-party connections are in compliance with this policy, they must be audited annually.

 4.5 Applicability of Other Policies